Krzysztof Stanek

-Krzysztof Stanek is an observational astrophysicist and Professor and University Distinguished Scholar at Ohio State University.
+Krzysztof Stanek (born 1968) is a Polish observational astrophysicist and Professor and University Distinguished Scholar at Ohio State University.
 He was named a University Distinguished Scholar in 2018.
 His research focus is on the explosive deaths of massive stars.

 In 2022, Stanek was awarded a Guggenheim Fellowship.
 He won the Beatrice M. Tinsley Prize along with Christopher Kochanek in 2020 for their work on the All-Sky Automated Survey for Supernovae (ASAS-SN) project.
 He is a Fellow of the American Association for the Advancement of Science.
 He has also been the recipient of a Harvard-Smithsonian CfA Postdoctoral Fellowship, the Polish Astronomical Society Young Astronomer Award and a Hubble Postdoctoral Fellowship.